nats-io/nats-site/content/documentation/streaming/nats-streaming-protocol.md

 # NATS streaming protocol

-The NATS streaming protocol sits atop the core [NATS protocol](/documentation/internals/nats-protocol) and uses [Google's protocol buffers](https://developers.google.com/protocol-buffers/).
+The NATS streaming protocol sits atop the core [NATS protocol](/documentation/internals/nats-protocol) and uses [Google's Protocol Buffers](https://developers.google.com/protocol-buffers/).
 Protocol buffer messages are marshalled into bytes and published as NATS messages on specific subjects described below.
 In communicating with the NATS Streaming Server, the NATS [request/reply](/documentation/concepts/nats-req-rep) pattern is used for all protocol messages that have a corresponding reply.

 ## NATS streaming protocol conventions